Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Installation is relatively quick, and storage capacity is automatically assigned to users on demand.

 <mark style="background: #BABD00;">SAN</mark> is optimised for performance and scalability.
-- Major potential benefits include support for high-speed Fibre Channel media which is optimised for storage traffic, managing multiple disk and tape devices as a shared pool with a single point of control, specialised backup facilities that can reduce server and LAN utilization and wide industry support.
+- Major potential benefits include support for high-speed Fibre Channel media which is optimised for storage traffic, managing multiple disk and tape devices as a shared pool with a single point of control, specialised backup facilities that can reduce server and LAN utilisation and wide industry support.
 - Cost savings can be obtained over TCP/IP using iSCSI (later).

 ### <mark style="background: #BABD00;">NAS Costs?</mark>